microsoft/PowerToys/README.md

 **Highlights**

  - New languages added: Arabic (Saudi Arabia), Hebrew, Persian and Ukrainian.
 We are going to assume we have some bugs.
 We want to identify & fix them and are open for community help.
- - Many dependency updates, aiming for security and stability.
+ - Many dependencies updated, aiming for security and stability.
  - Fixed commonly reported PowerToys Run startup crashes after an upgrade.
  - New settings and GPO policies to help control behavior after an upgrade.
 Thanks [@htcfreek](https://github.com/htcfreek)!